Where to find cooling centers to help you escape the Seattle-area heat this week

 - Wallingford Community Senior Center (4649 Sunnyside Ave.
 North, Suite 140), Monday through Friday, 9 a.m. to 5 p.m.; pets allowed; 206-461-7825.
 Note: this location does not have air conditioning.

-The city is also opening the following day centers for those experiencing homelessness.
-The Seattle Human Services Department’s HOPE Team is also coordinating outreach efforts and will be distributing water and supplies to unsheltered residents.
-The team is also planning to provide transportation to cooling center locations.
+The Seattle Human Services Department’s HOPE Team is coordinating outreach efforts and will be distributing water and supplies.
+The team is also planning to provide transportation to cooling centers.
+The following day centers will be open.

 - The Salvation Army Jefferson Day Center (4th and Jefferson), Monday through Sunday, 7 a.m. to 1 p.m.